-DYERSBURG, Miss. — Social media exploded after an angry mother filed a complaint with police.
+DYERSBURG, Tenn. — Social media exploded after an angry mother filed a complaint with police.

 She claims her special needs son came home from school with marks on his body after a stun gun was used to calm him down.

 Dawanna Longs feels a personal tie to the story that just happened to cross her Facebook timeline.

 "I was disgusted honestly.
 If it was my child, I would have snapped," she said.